ouspg/PrivacyAndSocialEngineering/3.Open-source_intelligence/README.md

 Return a valid <strong>Password</strong> and
 <strong>One valid activation key</strong> and
 The <strong>instructions</strong> on how to create the rest of the activation keys, since there are multiple valid ones.
 Also, return the <strong>plaintext version of the super secret password</strong> and <strong>the name of the hash function</strong> it was created with.
+You can use for example https://crackstation.net/ to decode the password.

 </details>